 The engulfing pattern forms when the following conditions are met:

-– The market is in a clear uptrend or downtrend, no matter if the trend is short-term or medium-term one;
+- The market is in a clear uptrend or downtrend, regardless of whether the trend is a short-term or medium-term one.

-– There are two candles that move in opposite directions, with the second candle totally retracing and engulfing the prior candle’s body;
+- There are two candles that move in opposite directions, with the second candle totally retracing and engulfing the previous candle’s body.

-– The second candle must be different than the previous one.
-This means, if the first candle in the pattern is a bearish one, the second one needs to be a bullish one and the other way around.
+- The second candle must be different from the previous one.
+This means that if the first candle in the pattern is a bearish one, the second one needs to be a bullish one, and vice versa.

-Having said that, a bullish engulfing pattern is forming at the end of a bearish trend, with the first candle being a candle that goes in the same direction as the previous trend, a bearish one, and the second candle should be a big green one that totally engulfs the previous candle.
-There is a small difference between what the definition of an engulfing pattern shows and how the pattern is looking like when analyzing the Forex market.
+Having said that, a bullish engulfing pattern forms at the end of a bearish trend, with the first candle being a candle that goes in the same direction as the previous trend, a bearish one, and the second candle being a big green one that totally engulfs the previous candle.
+There is a small difference between what the definition of an engulfing pattern shows and how the pattern looks when analysing the Forex market.
 The reason for this comes from the fact that under the original definition, the second candle in the pattern should gap a bit lower in the case of a bullish engulfing, this being the reason why the engulfing is happening.
-Such a thing is not possible in the Forex market these days as execution is so accurate by the time one candle closes, those gaps are virtually impossible to form.
-By gaps, we’re talking about a significant and meaningful distance to be seen between the closing and the opening prices of two consecutive candles.
+Such a thing is not possible in the Forex market these days, as execution is so accurate that by the time one candle closes, those gaps are virtually impossible to form.
+By gaps, we’re talking about a significant and meaningful distance visible between the closing and the opening prices of two consecutive candles.

-A bearish engulfing pattern is a bullish one, only that conditions should be considered on the reverse.
-This means that everything we stated on the bullish engulfing pattern is valid here as well, only the other way around we need a bullish trend, the fist candle is a green one and the second candle is a big red one that totally engulfs the previous one.
+A bearish engulfing pattern is like a bullish one, except that conditions should be considered in reverse.
+This means that everything we stated on the bullish engulfing pattern is valid here as well, only the other way around: We need a bullish trend, the first candle is a green one, and the second candle is a big red one that totally engulfs the previous one.

-The image bellow shows how a bullish engulfing pattern is looking like on the Forex market, and the way to trade such a pattern is to buy at the close of the second candle, having a stop loss at the lows and a take profit that should respect the 1:3 risk reward ratio.
-This means that for every pip that is risked, there is three pips profit targeted.
+The image above shows what a bullish engulfing pattern looks like on the Forex market, and the way to trade such a pattern is to buy at the close of the second candle, having a stop loss at the lows and a take profit that should respect the 1:3 risk/reward ratio.
+This means that for every pip that is risked, there are 3 pips profit targeted.